oladelebasheer/alx-zero_day/README.md

-My first readme and
-this file is up to date
+My first readme and is up to date